-Training on Board (TOB) is an international training, nutrition and health project initiated by the Norwegian Maritime Authority in Haugesund on behalf of ISWAN.
+Training on Board (TOB) was an international training, nutrition and health project initiated by the Norwegian Maritime Authority in Haugesund on behalf of ISWAN.

-Training on Board offers seafarers an accessible, free, and motivational training programme that will encourage them to take care of their own health and fitness.
-The project is fully funded by ITF Seafarers' Trust.
-The main feature of the project is that a seafarer should be able to train on board with simple equipment or even without any equipment at all.
-For a beginner, participation in TOB can lead to a big difference in fitness.
+Training on Board offered seafarers an accessible, free, and motivational training programme that encouraged them to take care of their own health and fitness.
+The project was fully funded by the ITF Seafarers' Trust.
+The main feature of the project was that a seafarer should be able to train on board with simple equipment or even without any equipment at all.
+For a beginner, participation in TOB could lead to a big difference in fitness.

-TOB has a short-term objective to increase training on board a ship by 20%.
-The long-term objective is to permanently reduce the number of seafarers losing their health certificates.
+TOB had a short-term objective to increase training on board a ship by 20%.
+The long-term objective was to permanently reduce the number of seafarers losing their health certificates.

 Strengthen your core and find out the health benefits of Child's Pose in yoga.